epfl-ada/ada-2024-project-ackthuallydeadalready/README.md

 7. **Feature Engineering:**
 we will process the data to create new features to capture specific dynamics, i.e. negative commentstotal polar  comments to capture negative sentiment as a ratio of total polar comments.
 The goal will be to create relevant features for prediction models.
 8. **Prediction Models:**
 With our semantic analysis, we will test prediction models for voting patterns given the comment history.
 This prediction model will focus on sentiments and topics that have been learned.
-We believe for RfA system, it should perform better than other model since bureaucrats are the one deciding the final vote, not a simple voting system.
+We believe for the RfA system, it should perform better than other models since bureaucrats are the ones deciding the final vote, not a simple voting system.
 We will try at least three models (below) for linear and non-linear relationships between features and use K-fold CV to tune hyperparameters.
     - Ensemble Methods: XGBoost (non-linear non-linear, Black Box)
     - CART Decision Tree (linear & non-linear relationships, Medium interpretability)
     - Logit Model (Linear relationship, Maximum interpretability)